cartant/blog/content/prefer-interfaces/index.md

 ![Stripes](title.jpeg "Photo by Markus Spiske on Unsplash")

+_Some time after this blog post was written, Anders Hejlsberg opened a PR that [preserves type aliases for union and intersection types](https://github.com/microsoft/TypeScript/pull/42149).
+That PR's changes should included in TypeScript 4.2, so when that version is released, the reasons for preferring interfaces might be less compelling._

+---

 Last week, I noticed [a Twitter thread](https://twitter.com/robpalmer2/status/1319188885197422594) from [Rob Palmer](https://twitter.com/robpalmer2) in which he described some performance problems that were caused by the use of [type alias declarations](https://www.typescriptlang.org/docs/handbook/advanced-types.html#interfaces-vs-type-aliases) in TypeScript.

 Specifically, the use of a type alias declaration effected a much larger `.d.ts` output: